Sparklers burning against a night sky.

 • Never handle fireworks if you're impaired by alcohol or drugs.

-• Only use fireworks where it's safe to use them — outdoors and a safe distance from homes, structures and anything else that could catch on fire.
+• Only use fireworks where it's safe — outdoors and at a safe distance from homes, structures and anything else that could catch on fire like trees, bushes or dry grass.

-• Make sure your audience is a very safe distance from where the fireworks are being lit.
+• Ensure everyone is a safe distance from where the fireworks are being lit.

 How to light fireworks safely